yoda-vid/flightgear-mod/README.md

 ## Scenario

-* `Virtual Wingman`: Wingmen fan out from your main aircraft's position and follow your every move
+`Virtual Wingman`: Wingmen fan out from your main aircraft's position and follow your every move.

   1. Copy `AI/virtual_wingman_scenario.xml` to your FlightGear AI folder and swap the `model-path` tag to your preferred wingman aircraft
   1. Copy `AI/virtual_wingman_model.xml` to the chosen aircraft's `Models` folder and swap the `PropertyList` tag for this aircraft
   1. See [here](https://github.com/the4thchild/flightgear-mod/blob/master/AI/virtual_wingman_scenario.xml) for more detailed instructions